JamieBort/Personal-Dashboard/administrative/README.md

     - This directory and its contents will be deleted when this branch is deleted. **To be removed.**

+  - administrative/progress/

+    - A copy of teh Progress.md file from each branch.

+    - To be deleted when everything needed is extracted/salvaged.

 - backend/

   - Directory containing the back end of this app.